keks24/raspberry-pi-luks/README.md

 (parted) quit
 ```

-The command `resizepart` will be used to `extend` the partition, where `-1` defines the very end of the SD card.
+The command `resizepart` will be used to `extend` the partition, where `-1` defines the last sector of the SD card.

 ### Calculating new LUKS partition size
 After `extending` the partition via `parted`, the new `LUKS partition size` needs to be `calculated` via `cryptsetup` as well: